crespohector/welcome-to-mod-7/README.md

 ## Daily Standups

+This will **begin on W21D3**.
 You will have daily stand ups with your Project Manager.
 Daily standups will take place between groups of 3-5 students from your circle.
 Each student will take roughly 5-10 minutes to screen-share their **deployed app** and **code**.
 Students are expected to explain what they worked on Heroku and then explain the code and data-flow afterwards.
 Specific standup times will always be announced in your circle channel.
 Your PM will ask a small handful of questions while taking brief notes that are shared with the rest of the module 7 team as well as the PTMs and the Career Quest team.

 ### Questions For Students: